harpend/Simple-Java-Decompiler/README.md

 # SimpleJavaDecompiler

-(Somewhat inspired by Decompiling Java - Godfrey Nolan and JD-Core - Emmanuel Dupuy)
+(Somewhat inspired by Decompiling Java - Godfrey Nolan, JD-Core - Emmanuel Dupuy and The Dragon Book)

 ##